What is it

 Cancellations & Rescheduling

-Cancellation notification must be received one week prior to the course date.
-Upon notification, your registration fee will be refunded less a $100 non-refundable processing fee.
-Any cancellations beyond the one week period are non-refundable but you have the option of rescheduling.
-If you reschedule to attend another course, we will apply your prior payment toward your new registration fee.
+Notification of cancellation, rescheduling and/or format changes (in person vs webinar) must be received one week prior to the course date.
+Upon notification, your request will be granted less a $100 non-refundable processing fee.
+Any cancellations beyond the one week period are non-refundable but you have the option of rescheduling for an additional $100.
 No refunds will be made for the cancellation of a rescheduled course.
 Personnel substitutions may be made at any time.
 Payment must be received prior to the course date.
 No-shows are liable for the full course fee.